 The advantage of directing the tramway to the Huon is, that as most of the land in the basin slopes that way, this natural fall (if one may speak of it before survey) seems in favour of all the gradients being descending ones; but, beyond this, I know of no benefit that would be gained by carrying the line that way equal to those presented by adopting the opposite direction; namely, to North West Bay.
 From either place there would be a good deal of water carriage to reach Hobart Town, to which nine-tenths of the produce will most likely find its way for many years; but the distance from the Huon is something like three to one greater than from North West Bay.
 The difference of freight between the two places is at present 6d. a hundred on palings in favour of North West Bay.
-Of course cost of freight to Hobart would wholly disappear on all exports destined for foreign marks if a direct trade were to one present these marks and the places above named; but foreign marts, if a direct trade were to open between these marts and the places above named; but this does not seem very likely to take place for a long time, considering the general apathy that pervades this community, and the circumspection, almost amounting to distrust, with which it approaches any new enterprise.
-But when the day arrives that will see the existence of such a trade, I fancy a preference enterprise.
-But when the day arrives that will see the existence of such a trade, I tancy a preference will be given to North West Bay as a port of entry, which is a wide expanse of deep water unencumbered of any difficulties to deter navigation; while the Huon, for two or three miles below the Egg Island Passage, is shallow, and so narrow as hardly to exceed two hundred yards in width anywhere.
+Of course cost of freight to Hobart would wholly disappear on all exports destined for foreign marts, if a direct trade were to open between these marts and the places above named; but this does not seem very likely to take place for a long time, considering the general apathy that pervades this community, and the circumspection, almost amounting to distrust, with which it approaches any new enterprise.
+But when the day arrives that will see the existence of such a trade, I fancy a preference will be given to North West Bay as a port of entry, which is a wide expanse of deep water unencumbered of any difficulties to deter navigation; while the Huon, for two or three miles below the Egg Island Passage, is shallow, and so narrow as hardly to exceed two hundred yards in width anywhere.
 Another benefit to be gained by directing the line toward North West Bay is, that it would open some good land, while the route by the Sandfly (the only one open to us after leaving the basin) would disclose nothing but what may be safely locked up for ever without much disadvantage to the Colony.

 But whichever place we fix on for the terminus of the line, its entire length would be about the same.
-Such a road, including the circuit of the Sandfly Basin, would be about fifteen miles long, and its cost, which would hardly exceed $\pounds 600$ a mile, including compensation and jetty accommodation, should be about $\pounds 9000$, or say $\pounds 10,000$; which would not be much when weighed against the substantial benefits which the trade of the Colony would derive from the undertaking.
+Such a road, including the circuit of the Sandfly Basin, would be about fifteen miles long, and its cost, which would hardly exceed £600 a mile, including compensation and jetty accommodation, should be about £9000, or say £10,000; which would not be much when weighed against the substantial benefits which the trade of the Colony would derive from the undertaking.
 Nor need we forget that the lands fit for occupation, that it would make accessible, are at least equal in value to the cost; though, if taken under the Agricultural Area Clauses, the repayment would be slower than if selected under the ordinary conditions of the Act.